-Users will be able to define a name (first, last), address (city, state, zip), and find all published numbers that match (limited to 100/display, but users can go through more than 1 page of 100).
-Entire lists can be downloaded into a tab-delimited file with name, address and phone.
+Users will be able to define a name (first, last), address (city, state, zip), and find all published numbers that match (limited to 100/display, but users can go through more than tab-delimited file with name, address and phone.
 Users can keep a directory of most called numbers on server 27.
 Users will receive alerts if someone on their list is no longer listed at the old address.

 Visitors to server 27 will have the ability to add E-mail information to their directory information.
 This will be recorded so long as they maintain the same location.
-It they move, they will have to re-enter their E-mail address.
+If they move, they will have to re-enter their E-mail address.

-Program 31 will also maintain a list of "where are they 40 now" numbers and addresses, i.e., a list of changed addresses and telephone numbers which is searchable in a similar fashion.
+Program 31 will also maintain a list of "where are they now" numbers and addresses, i.e., a list of changed addresses and telephone numbers which is searchable in a similar fashion.